|Vehicle details:||Mercedes GL550|

 We followed all suggested test steps with no failures detected.

 Check component ‘Y77/1 (Boost pressure positioner)’ by means of actuation.

 End of test

-Since the suggested test steps did not lead to any failures we drove the vehicle with our Xentry diagnostic tools under same conditions as the freeze frame data listed.
+Since the suggested test steps did not lead to any failures, we drove the vehicle with our Xentry diagnostic tools under same conditions as the freeze frame data listed.
 All values seemed logical and no fault codes were set.
-The problem seemed to be intermittent and as such the fault code not easily set.
-It was time to get creative using the PicoScope and see what kind of guided test we could fabricate to compare the turbochargers output to that of another engine without any performance issues.
+The problem seemed to be intermittent and so the fault code was not easily set.
+It was time to get creative using the PicoScope and see what kind of guided test we could fabricate to compare the turbocharger's output to that of another engine without any performance issues.
 To create boost we had to have a load on the engine.
 This could be accomplished by doing a short power brake in the stall.
 Next thought was to open both wastegates then try and close them one by one, monitoring the pressure build up before the throttle actuator.
 To do this we had to: